 a summary of the relevant Sub-committee’s analysis of the performance in the Preceding Year of the End User Categories and Demand Models (applicable in the Preceding Year).

-Upon the request of any User, the Transporters will provide to that User (by electronic format chosen by the Transporters) the data used in the analysis in a form which does not include the identity of Registered Users, Supply Point Premises, suppliers or consumers, nor details of the individual components of the Composite Weather Variable.
+Upon the request of any Party, the CDSP will provide to that Party (by such electronic format as agreed by the Committee) the data used in the analysis in a form which does not include the identity of Registered Users, Supply Point Premises, suppliers or consumers, nor details of the individual components of the Composite Weather Variable.

-Users and Transporters may submit to the relevant Sub-committee representations in respect of the proposed End User Categories and Demand Models.
+The Parties may submit to the relevant Sub-committee representations in respect of the proposed End User Categories and Demand Models.

 The relevant Sub-committee:

-will review the representations made by Users and Transporters under paragraph 1.8.3;
+will review the representations made by the Parties under paragraph 1.8.3;

-will consult, so far as they deem appropriate, with any User or Transporter in respect of such representations made by them;
+will consult, so far as they deem appropriate, with any Party in respect of such representations made by them;

-may convene meetings with any Users or Transporters for the purposes of such consultation.
+may convene meetings with any Party for the purposes of such consultation.

-The relevant Sub-committee will make available to Users and Transporters reasonable details of the representations made to them under paragraph 1.8.4(b) and consultations held under paragraph 1.1.1 (but may do so by oral presentation at a meeting of Users and Transporters convened under paragraph 1.8.4(c)); and shall be free to disclose to any User, Transporter and the Authority any such representation and details of any such consultation.
+The relevant Sub-committee will make available to the Parties reasonable details of the representations made to them under paragraph 1.8.4(b) and consultations held under paragraph 1.1.1 (but may do so by oral presentation at a meeting of the Parties convened under paragraph 1.8.4(c)); and shall be free to disclose to any User, Transporter and the Authority any such representation and details of any such consultation.

-The Transporters and Users may at any time convene a meeting of the Uniform Network Code Committee or any relevant Sub-committee for the purposes of consulting on any particular issue which may arise in the development or revision under paragraph 1.1.1 of End User Categories and Demand Models.
+The Parties may at any time convene a meeting of the Uniform Network Code Committee or any relevant Sub-committee for the purposes of consulting on any particular issue which may arise in the development or revision under paragraph 1.1.1 of End User Categories and Demand Models.

 Finalisation of End User Categories and Demand Models

-Not later than 15 August in the Preceding Year, the Transporters will submit to the Authority and all Users the final proposals (in sufficient time to meet Transporter system time constraints) for End User Categories and Demand Models (and corresponding values of the Derived Factors) with such changes as the relevant Sub-committee determine may be appropriate based on Transporter’s and Users' representations made under paragraph 1.8.
+Not later than 15 August in the Preceding Year, the CDSP will submit to the Authority and all Parties the final proposals (in sufficient time to meet CDSP system time constraints) for End User Categories and Demand Models (and corresponding values of the Derived Factors) with such changes as the relevant Sub-committee determine may be appropriate based on the Parties' representations made under paragraph 1.8.

-The End User Categories and Demand Models (and corresponding values of the Derived Factors) applicable to the Gas Year shall be those submitted by the Transporters under paragraph 1.9.1.
-Where under paragraph 1.7 the relevant Sub-committee is unable to or does not determine in accordance with paragraph 1.11 any changes to the Demand Models and/or the End User Categories for the next Gas Year, the Transporters shall use the End User Category Demand Models applying in the Preceding Year to create corresponding values of the Derived Factors and such End User Categories and Derived Factors shall then apply to the Gas Year.
+The End User Categories and Demand Models (and corresponding values of the Derived Factors) applicable to the Gas Year shall be those submitted by the CDSP under paragraph 1.9.1.
+Where under paragraph 1.7 the relevant Sub-committee is unable to or does not determine in accordance with paragraph 1.11 any changes to the Demand Models and/or the End User Categories for the next Gas Year, the CDSP shall use the End User Category Demand Models applying in the Preceding Year to create corresponding values of the Derived Factors and such End User Categories and Derived Factors shall then apply to the Gas Year.

 For the purposes of this Section H the "Derived Factors" are: